 - Fat layer power absorption.

-Capacitive heating applies 10 times more power per cubic centimeter in surface fat than in tissues below the fat layer, such as tumors.
+Capacitive heating applies ten times more power per cubic centimeter in surface fat than in tissues below the fat layer, such as tumors.
 This leads to significant patient discomfort and pain during treatments.
-The power absorbed within a 1 cm surface fat layer is equivalent the same power distributed over the next 10 cm of tissue.
-If you administered 200 watts of power, 100 watts would be stuck in the fat layer generating a hot spot, the remainder of the energy ( only 10 watts per cm) is spread over the next 10 cm in depth.
+The power absorbed within a 1 cm surface fat layer is equivalent to the same power distributed over the next 10 cm of tissue.
+If you administered 200 watts of power, 100 watts would be stuck in the fat layer generating a hot spot; the remainder of the energy ( only 10 watts per cm) is spread over the next 10 cm in depth.
 Certainly not enough energy to heat a tumor.
 How many of your patients have more than 1 cm fat layer?
 Check out the world obesity figures.

 - Field Shape.

-It is very difficult to create an accurate treatment plan when you can not control field shape.
+It is complicated to create an accurate treatment plan when you can not control field shape.
 Capacitive RF heating fields diverge as they penetrate in the body unless the high water content pathways are constrained by low water tissues such as bone structures of the pelvis.
 The only control of the shape of the heating pattern is by the placement and sizes of the electrodes used.

-- No Future as an Image Guided Therapy.
+- No Future as an Image-Guided Therapy.